coffee2code/quick-drafts-access/readme.txt

 == Filters ==

 The plugin is further customizable via four filters.
-Typically, these customizations would be put into your active theme's functions.php file, or used by another plugin.
+Such code should ideally be put into a mu-plugin or site-specific plugin (which is beyond the scope of this readme to explain).

 = c2c_quick_drafts_access_post_types =